 AFAO Community Hub

 The AFAO Community Hub will again be a feature of this year’s Australasian HIV&AIDS Conference.
-The program for the Hub is being developed and will include sessions on:
+The full program is below and will include sessions on:

-- PrEP: working towards affordable and equitable access in Australia
+- PrEP: Working toward affordable and equitable access in Australia

 - Imagining self-testing in Australia: opportunities and challenges